Crowdsourcing: In product design

-Organizations often leverage crowdsourcing to gather ideas for new products as well as for the refinement of established product.
+Organizations often leverage crowdsourcing to gather ideas for new products as well as for the refinement of established products.
 Lego allows users to work on new product designs while conducting requirements testing.
 Any user can provide a design for a product, and other users can vote on the product.
 Once the submitted product has received 10,000 votes, it will be formally reviewed in stages and go into production with no impediments such as legal flaws identified.
 The creator receives royalties from the net income.
 Labelling new products as "customer-ideated" through crowdsourcing initiatives, as opposed to not specifying the source of design, leads to a substantial increase in the actual market performance of the products.
 Merely highlighting the source of design to customers, particularly, attributing the product to crowdsourcing efforts from user communities, can lead to a significant boost in product sales.
 Consumers perceive "customer-ideated" products as more effective in addressing their needs, leading to a quality inference.
 The design mode associated with crowdsourced ideas is considered superior in generating promising new products, contributing to the observed increase in market performance.